memgraph/memgraph/docs/user_technical/installation.md

 ## Installation

 Memgraph is a 64-bit Linux compatible database management system.
-For the purpose of Alpha testing Memgraph has been packed into a [Docker](https://www.docker.com) image based on Ubuntu 16.04.
-Before proceeding with the installation, please install the Docker engine on your system.
-Instructions how to install Docker can be found on the [official Docker website](https://docs.docker.com/engine/installation).
+Currently, the Memgraph binary is offered only as a [Docker](https://www.docker.com) image based on Debian Stretch.
+Before proceeding with the installation, please install the Docker engine on the system.
+Instructions how to install Docker can be found on the
+[official Docker website](https://docs.docker.com/engine/installation).
 Memgraph Docker image was built with Docker version `1.12` and should be compatible with all latter versions.